Dynamic mechanical analysis by nanoindentation

 With the development of new materials, new indentation methods have been developed for their characterization.
 One of the most widely used is dynamic mechanical analysis (DMA) by nanoindentation to measure viscoelastic properties.
-At Anton Paar, this method is called Sinus indentation and can be used either with the NHT3 or UNHT3.
+At Anton Paar, this method is called Sinus indentation and can be used with Hit 300, NHT3, UNHT3 or UNHT3 Bio.
 The present application report summarizes the principle of this method, recommended parameters and typical applications.

 Get the document

 To receive this document please enter your email below.